fybx/fybx/README.md

 You can directly reach me from my [Twitter][tw], [Instagram][ig] or [LinkedIn][in] profile, don't hesitate to DM me!
 For business or privacy related reasons, you can e-mail me at [fybalaban@fybx.dev][mail].
 My PGP key (`244CB7EB`) is available on [my website][blog].
 Find me on other platforms with [Bento](https://bento.me/balaban).

+---

+Impressed by the aesthetics?
+Elevate your profile with this template.
+Just follow [this quick guide](tutorial.md) and give your GitHub profile a subtle yet cool touch.

  [vimrepo]: https://github.com/vim/vim
  [scripts]: https://github.com/fybx/scripts
  [crypton]: https://github.com/fybx/crypton